mrjoes/mrjoes.github.com/_posts/2013-06-21-python-realtime.md

 Asynchronous Frameworks
 =======================

 In most of the cases, there's no need to write own asynchronous network layer and better to use existing framework.
-I won't list all asynchronous frameworks here, only ones I worked with, so no offense.
+I won't list all Python asynchronous frameworks here, only ones I worked with, so no offense.

 [Gevent](http://www.gevent.org/) is nice, makes writing asynchronous easy, but I had problems with greenlets as mentioned above.

-[Twisted](http://twistedmatrix.com/trac/) is oldest asynchronous framework and is actively maintained up to date.
+[Twisted](http://twistedmatrix.com/trac/) is oldest asynchronous framework and is actively maintained even now.
 My personal feelings about it are quite mixed: complex, non PEP8, hard to learn.

 [Tornado](http://tornadoweb.org) is the framework I stopped on.
 There are few reasons why:

  - Fast
  - Predictable
  - Pythonic
+ - Relatively small
  - Actively developed
  - Source code is easy to read and understand